core-wg/senml-spec/draft-ietf-core-senml.md

 We would like to thank Lisa Dusseault, Joe Hildebrand, Lyndsay Campbell, Martin Thomson, John Klensin, Bjoern Hoehrmann, Carsten Bormann, and Christian Amsuess for their review comments.

-The CBOR Representation text and CDDL  was contributed by Carsten Bormann.

 --- back